liamwalsh1980/Milestone-Project-1/README.md

 * The home and subscribe pages have minimum content.
 The homepage has been designed to gain the users attention and encourage them to easily navigate to the about page, resources page and then onto the subscribe page to register.

 * I changed the colour of the website a couple of times and used coolors.co to assist with a couple of colours that worked well to compliment the light blue i had already found and that I wanted to use.
 The coolors.co colours chosen was a dark blue and very light grey.
 I needed a colour to stand out when buttons are being hovered over.
-Therefore, I picked a strong green to achieve this.
+Therefore, I picked a green to achieve this.

 * Full details of all colours used for the website can be found below: -

     - Light Blue: hex:479ce0, rgb:71,156,224, hsl:207°,71%,58%
     - Dark blue (from coolors.co) hex:274c77, rgb:39,76,119, hsl:212°,51%,31%
     - Very light grey (from coolors.co) hex:e7ecef , rgb:231,236,239, hsl:202°,20%,92%
-    - Hover green hex:3b9e3b, rgb:59,158,59, hsl:120°,46%,43%
+    - Hover green hex:#3a8347, rgb:58,131,71, hsl:131°,39%,37% (selected by using DevTools 'Toggler Colour Picker' to match the shade of green in the hero image)

 * I wanted to offer users the option of making contact by email.
 I was going to apply a generic email address at the top of the homepage, however after moving it about a few times i decided to add an icon within the footer of every page which looked much more professional.